 4. “The Long-Run Knowledge Network: Evidence from Two Millennia of Chinese Medicine”

-1. Quan, Yucheng, Zhiqing Li.
-2020.
-"Measuring Environmental Regulation Stringency in China: The Perspective of China’s Pollution Levy system".
-Journal of Environmental Economics 5(01), 56-77.
+1. “Measuring Environmental Regulation Stringency in China: The Perspective of China’s Pollution Levy system,” Journal of Environmental Economics, 2020, 5(01), 56-77 (with Zhiqing Li).
 Published Version, Media